timersys/popups/README.txt

 == Description ==

 The new Popups plugin can display multiple popups.
-Is the perfect solution to increase your social followers, your mailing lists by adding a form like mailchimp or to display any important message in a simple popup.
+Is the perfect solution to increase your social followers, add call to actions, increase your mailing lists by adding a form like mailchimp or to display any important message in a simple popup.

-It's compatible with the major form plugins like : Gravity Forms, Ninja Forms, Contact form 7, Jetpack, Mailpoet, Mailchimp for WP, Postmatic, etc
+It's compatible with the major form plugins like :
+* Gravity Forms
+* Ninja Forms
+* Contact form 7
+* Infusion Soft
+* Jetpack
+* Mailpoet
+* Mailchimp for WP
+* Postmatic
+* Any generic form

 There are multiple display filters that can be combined: